srijithbalakrishnan/dreaminsg-integrated-model/docs/model.rst

 ==================================

 The integrated simulation model has been developed as a Python-based package consisting of modules for simulation of system- and network-level cascading effects resulting from component failures.
-The overall methodological framework of the integrated simulation platform is illustrated in Figure 2.
+The overall methodological framework of the integrated simulation platform is illustrated in :numref:`simframework`.

+.. _simframework:
 .. figure:: images/Sim_framework.jpg
    :width: 100 %
    :alt: map to buried treasure

-   Figure 2.
    InfraRisk integrated simulation platform structure

 The platform is based on the widely accepted risk- and resilience analysis frameworks as presented in [Argyroudis2020]_ and [Balakrishnan2020]_.
 In this framework, the most important component is an interdependent